-The reserve's location on a peninsula, coupled with its seed source, increases the risk of reinvasion both within the reserve and into surrounding natural areas.
-Conifer, Willow and Poplar seeds can travel significant distances, spreading rapidly and undermining control efforts.
-Continuous reserve monitoring will be essential to quickly identify new seedling growth.
+The Gardens' location on a peninsula, coupled with its conifer seed source, increases the risk of reinvasion both within the Gardens and into surrounding natural areas.
+Conifer seeds can travel significant distances, spreading rapidly and undermining control efforts.
+Continuous monitoring of the Gardens will be essential to identify new seedling growth quickly.